-Orange Cranberry Scones have a delicate orange-vanilla flavor, with dried cranberries adding a sweet-tart contrast.
-Top with an orange glaze to complete the citrus notes for an over-the-top treat!
+These tender, flaky Orange Cranberry Scones have a delicate orange-vanilla flavor, with dried cranberries adding a sweet-tart contrast.
+Top with a sweet orange glaze to complete the citrus notes for an over-the-top treat!

 Why this recipe works